antmicro/topwrap/docs/source/interconnect_gen.md

 %%sN@{ shape: st-rect }
 ```

-In order to generate an interconnect, you have to describe its configuration in the [](description_files.md#design-description) under the `interconnects` key in the following format, as specified below:
+In order to generate an interconnect, you have to describe its configuration in the [Design description](description_files.md#design-description) under the `interconnects` key in the following format, as specified below:

 ## Format

-The `interconnects` key must be a direct descendant of the `design` key in the [](description_files.md#design-description).
+The `interconnects` key must be a direct descendant of the `design` key in the [Design description](description_files.md#design-description).

 ```yaml
 interconnects: